Replica .44 caliber 1860 Colt cap and ball revolver

 1. Before loading the cylinder, first snap two percussion caps on each nipple to blow clear any dust, oil or crud that might have otherwise fouled the flame path of the nipple.
 Tip, if the revolver takes #11 caps and you have #10s lying around that won't fit any other muzzleloader in your inventory, consider burning them up clearing the nipples.

 2. Load each cylinder with powder.
 While some old-timers claim black powder boasts an edge over Pyrodex, that is not my experience.
 Even if this were true, black powder is more dangerous to store and can be harder to find.
 Look to the sidebar charts for recommendations as to how much powder to charge the cylinders.
+Never, never, never load a black powder firearm with nitro-based powder.
+To do so risks unceremoniously blowing up the gun and seriously injuring yourself and bystanders.
+Similarly, never mix black powder, or black powder substitutes, with nitro-based powder.

 Cap and ball revolvers are either brass or steel framed.
 Brass is historically correct as the Confederate Army, lacking iron foundries and the machinery necessary to make steel framed guns, produced brass-framed revolvers.
 That's all well and good except that reproduction/replica brass firearms cannot withstand the chamber pressure that a steel framed revolver can.
 You'll see this reflected in the powder charge recommendations located in the sidebar.